slgrobotics/q-scout/README.md

 <img width="521" alt="Screenshot 2023-07-01 220400" src="https://github.com/slgrobotics/q-scout/assets/16037285/9c8a47cd-e6f6-470b-aff1-831237d29e83">

+Don't read me wrong - Q-Scout hardware is fantastic in quality, QmindX is very well designed, powerful and high quality product, and underlying firmware/library is very good.

+But the company, in my opinion, dropped the ball when it failed to deliver documentation for all the above, thus limiting average user's learning experience to a Scratch-programmed toy.

+For a true educational robot, the Support site should have thorough documentation on how to use it outside of MyQode/Scratch "closed ecosystem", and how to program it with C++ and Python.

 ## Coding in Arduino IDE

 While there's complete lack of info on this from the official site, there is a simple trick that allows coding in Arduino IDE